SEI-Remote/daily-js-code-challenges/README.md

 - The default display shows only the challenges that are failing.
 To see an overall summary of all tests, click the "**Spec List**" link.

-- After solving a challenge, be sure to check the solution(s) contained in `solutions.js`.
-If multiple solutions are provided, they are typically shown in increasing order of "elegance".

 ## Committing and Pushing your Work